bertvv/ansible-role-sambadc/README.md

 # Ansible role `sambadc`

-An Ansible role for PURPOSE.
+An Ansible role for setting up Samba as an Active Directory Domain Controller.

 Specifically, the responsibilities of this role are to:

 -

+This was set up using this HOWTO on Unixmen: <https://github.com/bertvv/ansible-role-sambadc>

 ## Requirements